 On July 1, 1968 President Lyndon Johnson issued an Executive Order establishing the John E. Fogarty International Center for Advanced Study in the Health Sciences at the National Institutes of Health.
-In the 40 years since, support for Fogarty's international research and research training programs has grown from its first year budget of $500,000 to its current level of $69 million.
+In the almost 50 years since, support for Fogarty's international research and research training programs has grown from its first year budget of $500,000 to its current level of $69 million.
 The Center's research, training and capacity-building enterprise extends to over 100 countries and involves some 5,000 scientists in the U.S. and abroad.

 About Rep. John Edward Fogarty (1913–1967)